 - func A callable that implements the analysis.
-Must accept a data argument that is the state inherited from its ancestors analysis. - cache_dir Where to stored the cache files for this analysis. - parent The parent analysis of this one, if any.
+Must accept a data argument that is the state inherited from its ancestors analysis. - cache_dir Where to stored the cache files for this analysis. - trace The ancestors this analysis, if any.
 For internal use only.

-then (next_func)
+then (child_func)